deferdam/deferdam/README.md

 # 💫 About Me:
+Junior SOC / Blue Team analyst in training with hands-on experience in log analysis, alert triage, and malware behavior analysis.<br>
-Cybersecurity student (Epitech), focusing on Blue Team operations and malware analysis.     <br> I’m building a personal Windows/Linux lab to analyze malware, create detection rules (YARA/Sigma), and reproduce real SOC scenarios.<br>
+I operate a personal Windows/Linux lab to investigate malware, develop detection rules (YARA, Sigma), and reproduce real-world SOC scenarios.<br>
+My GitHub showcases security projects, incident analysis reports, detection tooling, and TryHackMe SOC exercises.<br>

-This GitHub centralizes my projects, reports, labs, and my learning progress on TryHackMe.<br> Devs that use Ai will replace the ones that don't.<br>
+Devs that use Ai will replace the ones that don't.<br>
 But Ai will never replace the ones who can think.<br>